eclipse-iceoryx/iceoryx/QUALITY_DECLARATION.md

 ### Continuous Integration [2.iv]

 Pull requests are required to pass all jobs in the CI system before merging even when it is approved.
-Additionally, the CI builds always the latest master branch to ensure functionality.
+Additionally, the CI builds always the latest main branch to ensure functionality.

 The results of the CI are made public and cover x64 platforms running Linux, macOS, and Windows: